Elle Duncan: Boston

 Duncan joined NESN in 2014 as an anchor, reporter, and host.
 Duncan began co-hosting NESN Live Presented by Cross Insurance with Sarah Davis.
 The show features updates from NESN reporters and game-day analysis from Fenway Park, TD Garden, and Gillette Stadium.
 While at NESN, Duncan has also worked as a sideline reporter for the Boston Red Sox and hosted coverage of Super Bowl XLIX between the New England Patriots and Seattle Seahawks from Glendale, Arizona.

 ESPN

 Duncan joined SportsCenter as an anchor on April 27, 2016.
 She hosts the weekday 6pm ET edition of SportsCenter with Kevin Negandhi.

-Duncan is known as a rabid University of Georgia fan.
-She talks about this often on air.

-FCL

-Duncan joined the hosts of American talk show FishCenter Live.

 Film

 Duncan appeared in the 2014 movie Ride Along as a news reporter.

-DUI arrest

-While working as an 11Alive traffic reporter and Atlanta Hawks sideline reporter, Duncan was arrested for DUI and reckless driving on April 28, 2013.
-According to the written report by the arresting officer, Duncan was observed "weaving in and out of traffic in a reckless manner" at a "high rate of speed," and "narrowly" missed striking another vehicle.
-Her breathalyzer test showed a blood alcohol content of 0.099, above the legal limit of 0.08.

 Philanthropic efforts

 Duncan has been involved with Walker, a non-profit leader in special education, behavioral health and residential treatment for children and youth.
 Specifically, Duncan has been involved with Walker’s Change Shoes, Change Lives Run and Walk and engaged with Walker’s youth through on-campus volunteering and events through NESN’s employee volunteer program, NESN Connects.

 While at V-103, Duncan launched a Cause & Effect series to recognize a number of local nonprofit organizations quarterly.
 The series consisted of different events throughout Atlanta that raised funds for underexposed nonprofit organizations.
 Duncan has also worked as a spokeswoman with Enchanted Closet, an organization which provides prom dresses, shoes, and accessories to disadvantaged girls for prom.